bruston/police/README.md

 - date string (YYYY-MM format)
 - category string

 If no date is specified, the latest data is returned.
-If no category is specified, all categories are returned.
+If no category ID is specified, all categories are returned.

 ```Go
 crimes, err := p.StreetCrime(52.629729, -1.131592, "2013-01", "")